 Precinct Election Manager – Leann Helton (732-7488) email: email@example.com

-A Precinct Election Official (PEO) is a properly registered voter in the County where they live who help to ensure that all elections are conducted in a fair and honest and transparent manner in an effort to help safeguard the integrity of the election process.
+A Precinct Election Official (PEO) is a properly registered voter in the County where they live who helps to ensure that all elections are conducted in a fair, honest, and transparent manner to help safeguard the integrity of the election process.

-There are generally four persons who work in each Precinct.
+There are generally four people who work in each Precinct.

-In larger Precincts, the Board of Elections may add additional Precinct Officials.
+In larger Precincts, the Board of Elections may add additional Precinct Elections Officials.

 The four positions are: